fgeistert/Validated/README.md

 var email: String?
 ```

+> Note: Formatting will be done, before the rules are checked.
+Therefore, it will validate the formatted values.

 ##### Initialization

 `@Validated` can be initialized in many ways:

 - one `ValidationRule` or an Array of `ValidationRule`s
 - zero, one or an Array of `ValidationFormatter`s
 - a `ValidationStrategy`.
-By default, it uses the `.required` strategy.
+By default, if none provided, it uses the `.required` strategy.

 ##### Combine
 `@Validated` also contains some Combine extensions.
 They will only take affect, if `Combine` can be imported.
 Basically, there are two publishers:

 - `validationPublisher` -> publishes a `ValidationResult` for every change to the value.
 - `valuePublisher` -> publishes a formatted value, whenever a `.valid` `ValidationResult` occurs.

+> Note: Even though Combine is supported, you can still use it without it.
+Validated is usable from iOS9+.

 ##### Projected Value
 The projected value returns the `validationPublisher()`.
 It publishes a `ValidationResult` every time you make a change to the properties' value.